aakriti912/4th-Sem-Project/README.md

 # 4th-Sem-Project
-our project is about finding new Partner while travelling.
+our project is about finding  travelling Patner while going for new destination.